BJoe25/AI-project/README.md

-This project finetunes a bert to understand swahili proverbs.
+This project finetunes gpt2 to understand swahili proverbs.

 There is python code for tokenization and training.